oneEyedSunday/NairalandScraper/README.md

 # NairalandScraper
-A scraper for emails on NL
+A scraper for emails on NL(Nairaland.com)

 ## Usage
 python main_thread.py "nairaland link" "name of file to save to (optional)"